 The Importance of Prayer: A Servant Girl’s Faith

 There’s this story we like to tell here at CURE Niger.
 It’s the story of Naaman being healed of leprosy in 2 Kings 5.
 The short version is Naaman has leprosy.
-A servant girl says “Hey Naaman, you should go see Elisha.”
+A servant girl says, “Hey Naaman, you should go see Elisha.”
 So, Namaan goes to Elisha.
 Namaan takes a bath, then boom!
 No leprosy.

 The thing is Naaman had his treasure here on earth.
-He was a big shot commander in the army.
+He was a big-shot commander in the army.
 He was rich.
 He was popular.
 It is incredible that God healed him, but we like to look at the story from a different angle.
 For us, the young servant girl is the main character.
-She was the one who believed in the power of the Lord so strongly, she spoke up when no one else would.
-The transformation took place in Naaman and Elisha was the one who told Naaman what to do to be healed, but God used this servant girl to set the whole thing in motion.
+She was the one who believed in the power of the Lord so strongly, that she spoke up when no one else would.
+The transformation took place in Naaman, and Elisha was the one who told Naaman what to do to be healed, but God used this servant girl to set the whole thing in motion.

 The part that makes this story crazy in the context of Niger is that God used a little girl to set His plans in motion.
 In a country where women, let alone little girls, are not often valued as much as God values them, this is a big deal!
 On top of that, God used a girl as a living and breathing prayer of faith to bring about the healing of a decorated military commander.
 Prayer is a big part of Nigerien culture, but the idea that God listens to prayers and can even answer them is not.

 Here at CURE, we believe in prayer.
 We believe that it has power.
 We believe that it has a purpose.
 And we believe that God hears our prayers no matter our station in this world.